Starts August 19

 - Power supply options: timecode slate and sync boxes, K-Tek K102/K202 boom poles, plus mixer bags and harnesses

 Owen Brafford has worked in media production for over 10 years.
 He’s worked in many fields, including narrative, documentary, broadcast, corporate, event, music videos, and avant-garde and experimental material.
-He’s worked on nearly 30 features—more than half of which has been in the sound department—and taught a co-presented seminar on filmmaking at several Minnesota community colleges.
+He’s worked on nearly 30 features—more than half of which has been in the sound department—and copresented a seminar on filmmaking at several Minnesota community colleges.
 Before settling into audio, he worked in the production, art, grip, and camera departments.
-He writes and performs music, fosters cats with his partner, and loves to geek out.
+He writes and performs music, listens to too much metal, and loves to geek out.

 Class Registration Guidelines & Cancellation Policy